 through sights, sounds, and tastes.

 The LCAC values bridge the classroom, library, studio and the streets: Arts with a social conscience.
-Where creativity, excellence, grace and courage are at the intersection of identity, history and social justice.
+Where creativity, excellence, grace and courage are at the intersection of identity, history and social change.